RoseLeighton/HackableDEF/md/tmp.md

-This publication, consisting of a ‘Hackable City Research Manifesto‘ and a ‘Hackable City Toolkit’, aims to offer an inroad to grasp these developments as well as a practical guide to act upon them: What opportunities, as well as challenges, does the rise of the platform society pose for an open, democratic process of collaborative citymaking?
+This publication, consisting of a ‘Hackable City Research Manifesto‘ and a ‘Hackable City Toolkit’, aims to offer an inroad to grasp these developments as well as a practical guide to act upon them.
+What opportunities, as well as challenges, does the rise of the platform society pose for an open, democratic process of collaborative citymaking?
 And how can citizens, design professionals, local government